 Olympus E-M1 II versus Sony A6000

 The Olympus OM-D E-M1 Mark II and the Sony Alpha A6000 are two enthusiast cameras that were announced, respectively, in September 2016 and February 2014.
 Both the E-M1 II and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1 II) and an APS-C sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Olympus E-M1 II and the Sony A6000.
-Three consecutive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M1 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6000 is considerably smaller (34 percent) than the Olympus E-M1 II.
 Moreover, the A6000 is substantially lighter (40 percent) than the E-M1 II.
 It is worth mentioning in this context that the E-M1 II is splash and dust resistant, while the A6000 does not feature any corresponding weather-sealing.